WetHat/MarkdownToHtml/markdown/2.6/Find-MarkdownFiles.md

 Recursively scans a directory and generates annotated `[System.IO.FileInfo]` objects for each Markdown file.

-The annotation is a `NoteProperty` named `RelativePath`.
-It contains the relative path of the Markdown file below the given directory.
+The annotations are of type `NoteProperty`.
+They are used in the downstream conversion process to determine the relative path of a markdown file (property `RelativePath`) and the build configuration in effect for the Markdown file (property `EffectiveConfiguration`).